-During the licensing process, the foster family is able to give preferences with regard to a child’s age, gender, ethnicity, and level of care (basic, moderate, specialized).
-Once licensed, the agency matches children based on your preferences.
-Ultimately, the foster family makes the final decision before a child is placed in their home.
+During the licensing process, prospective foster parents are permitted to submit preferences with regard to age, gender, ethnicity, and level of care (basic, moderate, or specialized).
+Once licensed, your agency will match children based on your preferences.
+And ultimately, the foster home makes the final decision before each and every placement.

-Do I have to be married or be a stay-at-home parent to foster?
+Do I have to be married or a stay-at-home parent to foster?

-No. There is no requirement that a foster parent be married or stay at home.
-However, arrangements must be made for taking children to daycare, school, necessary medical/dental appointments, etc.
+No. There is no requirement that a foster parent be married or stay-at-home.
+However, as with any other parenting circumstance, arrangements must be made for taking children to daycare, school, medical/dental appointments, etc.

 Do I have to own a home to become a foster/adoptive parent?

-No. There is no requirement that a foster parent own a home.
-However, any move while a child is placed in your home will require an update to your family’s home study.
-The child will need to have adequate living space as required by the DFPS Minimum Standards for foster home licensing.
+No. There is no requirement that foster parents own a home.
+However, moving to a new home while fostering requires an update to your home study.
+Foster children must have adequate living space as required by the DFPS Minimum Standards.

 How much does it cost to foster?

-Aside from minimal costs during the licensing process (background checks/fingerprinting, TB testing, fire inspection, CPR certification, etc), there are little to no financial costs required to foster a child.
-While a child is in foster care, licensed foster families are given a monthly stipend based on the child’s level of care.
+Aside from miscellaneous costs during the licensing process (background checks, fingerprinting, TB testing, fire inspection, CPR certification, etc), foster care is inexpensive.
+Licensed foster families are given a monthly stipend based on their foster child’s level of care.
 Children are also provided with medical and dental insurance through Medicaid and qualify for nutritional assistance through WIC.
-Additional resources may be available depending on the needs of the foster family (i.e. day care, transportation, etc).
+Additional resources may be available depending upon the needs of the foster family (i.e. day care, transportation, etc).